EmuDeck/emudeck.github.io/docs/troubleshooting/steamos/index.md

 ***

+## Path not writable?

+If you are seeing an error message that states your path is not writable, this typically means that you have a space in your SD Card name.

+To fix this issue:

+1. Open the `KDE Partition Manager` in Desktop Mode
+    * You may need to set a sudo password first.
+To do so, open `Konsole`, type `passwd`, and enter a password.
+It will not be visible for security reasons.
+After pressing enter, you will be prompted to type it again to confirm
+2. Locate your SD Card or external drive and right click, click `Unmount`
+3. Click `Properties`
+4. In the `Label` box, give your SD Card or external drive a name **wihout** a space
+5. Click `OK`
+6. Locate your SD Card or external drive and right click, click `Mount`
+7. Re-run EmuDeck and your SD Card or external drive will be writable

+***

 ## Game unexpectedly muted or missing audio?

 Sometimes, games may accidentally mute themselves with no discernible reason.
 Fortunately, the fix is easy.